-The epidemiology of psoriasis is relatively well studied, and there is comprehensive research about the prevalence of the disease, severity of symptoms and health care costs.
-Each of these broad categories will be covered in more detail below.
+The epidemiology of psoriasis is relatively well studied, and there is a comprehensive research about the prevalence of the disease, severity of symptoms, and health care costs.

-Psoriasis affects approximately 125 million people on a global basis, which is 2.2% of the worldwide population.
-The prevalence varies in different areas of the world, however, with higher rates reported in developed countries accounting for 4.6% of the population.
+Psoriasis affects approximately 125 million people globally, which is about 2.2% of the worldwide population.
+The prevalence varies in different areas of the world; however, higher rates are reported in developed countries accounting for 4.6% of the population.
 As a general observation, the prevalence of psoriasis is also higher among populations that live further away from the equator.

-It is the most common autoimmune disease in the United States, with an estimated 7.5 million Americans that suffer from the condition.
-It has a strong hereditary link, with one in three patients that have a close family member with the condition.
+Psoriasis is the most common autoimmune disease in the United States, with an estimated 7.5 million Americans who suffer from the condition.
+This disease has a strong hereditary link, with one in three patients having a close family member with the condition.

-The incidence of psoriasis is most common between the ages of 15 and 25, but may affect individuals of any age.
-Psoriatic arthritis typically develops ten years or more after diagnosis of psoriasis, between the ages of 30 and 50.
+The incidence of psoriasis is most common between the ages of 15 and 25; however, it may affect individuals of any age.
+Psoriatic arthritis typically develops ten years or more after the initial diagnosis of psoriasis, between the ages of 30 and 50.

 Psoriatic arthritis is a successive condition of psoriasis that affects between 10-30% of patients with psoriasis.

-The severity of psoriasis varies significantly between different patients but for the majority of patients it presents a large problem for their everyday life.
+The severity of psoriasis symptoms can vary significantly between different patients; however, for the majority of patients, it presents a large problem for their everyday life.
 As expected, patients with a more severe form of the disease are more likely to report greater inhibition of daily life and activities.

 Mild psoriasis is defined as affecting less than 3% of the body surface.
-Moderate psoriasis is defined as affecting less between 3-10% of the body surface.
-Severe psoriasis is defined as affecting more than 10% of the body surface.
-(As a guide, the palm of the hand is approximately 1% of the total body surface area.)
-Nearly 1 in 4 of patients with psoriasis have severe symptoms, which is more likely to has an impact on their quality of life.
+Moderate psoriasis is defined as affecting between than 3-10% of the body surface.
+Comparatively, severe psoriasis is defined as affecting more than 10% of the body surface.
+The palm of the hand, for example, is approximately 1% of the total body surface area.
+Nearly 1 in 4 of psoriasis patients have severe symptoms, which is more likely to have an impact on their quality of life.

-It is common for psoriasis to impact the decisions and everyday lifestyle of affected individuals, with higher rates of obesity, alcohol consumption and smoking seen post diagnosis.
-This is likely associated with the comorbidities that are more likely to affect people with psoriasis, such as cardiovascular disease and Type 2 diabetes mellitus.
+It is common for psoriasis to impact the decisions and everyday lifestyle of affected individuals, with higher rates of obesity, alcohol consumption, and smoking being reported post-diagnosis.
+This is believed to be associated with the comorbidities that are more likely to affect people with psoriasis, such as cardiovascular disease and type 2 diabetes mellitus.

-The total healthcare costs attributable to the management and treatment of psoriasis in the United States is calculated to the $135 billion each year.
-This includes direct costs, such as doctor’s visits and treatment, in addition to indirect costs such as absences from work and loss of productivity.
+The total healthcare costs attributable to the management and treatment of psoriasis in the United States are estimated to be more than $135 billion each year.
+This includes direct costs, such as doctor’s visits and treatment, in addition to indirect costs, such as absences from work and loss of productivity.